-We’ve all heard about the importance of exercise but through various life stages what we enjoy and what we need, changes.
+We’ve all heard about the importance of exercise but in midlife what we enjoy and what we need changes.
 Gone are the days of step aerobics and you may find that you no longer have the same energy for exercise as you had in your thirties.
 Your forties are often a juggle of career and family responsibilities, and regular exercise just keeps slipping down the priority list.

 Now in your forties and fifties, with menopause looming what worked previously now just doesn’t have the same impact.
 Weight gain is often the trigger for many to move more but what to do and how often.
 The options seem to be endless, there’s low-impact, high intensity, every-day, mix-it-up, the advice is endless.
 Where do you start to find the right exercise that your body needs not only, now, but to ensure you maintain strength and flexibility for the years to come.

 For women at this stage of life there are 4 areas of exercise that are needed to stay healthy and ease the symptoms of menopause.

 Strength & Resistance: This one is the most important and should be your main focus.
 Strength and resistance training not only helps strengthen your muscles, it is crucial for maintaining strong bones.
 In many cases osteoporosis and its predecessor, osteopenia can be prevented with weight and resistance training.
 Numerous studies have shown that on average, women lose 1% bone density every year after the age of 40.
 In addition, there is strong evidence that strength training can slow the decline in bone density and for some, even rebuild bone strength.
 As well as looking and feeling strong and toned you will boost your metabolism which makes it easier to lose those extra kilos that may have crept on, therefore making it easier to maintain a healthy weight.
 This type of exercise doesn’t have to mean weightlifter barbells.
 Instead, look for light-moderate hand-weights, resistance bands, Pilates reformer, even your own body weight.